Beyond scalar losses: calibrating segmentation models via gradient vector field surgery

 TL;DR: Combating miscalibration in segmentation networks with a "gradient surgery" approach that modifies the gradient dynamics of region-based loss functions to scale linearly with probabilistic error.

 Abstract: Region-based loss functions, such as the Dice loss, have established themselves as the de facto standard for highly class- and region-imbalanced segmentation tasks.
 However, models trained using region-based loss functions are notoriously miscalibrated and typically yield over-confident predictions.
 In medical imaging applications, such as defining tumor resection margins, this miscalibration is hindering clinical adoption.
 In this work, we outline a novel gradient perspective on this overconfidence and show how it affects region-based loss functions.
 We propose a "surgery" on the gradient vector field as a simple, yet effective intervention to mitigate calibration issues.
 This surgery adds a factor to the loss's partial derivative, scaling the gradient's magnitude linearly with the prediction error.
-In empirical evaluations across 2D and 3D medical segmentation tasks, we demonstrate how this intervention improves model calibration while maintaining high prediction accuracy when used in conjunction with any region-based loss function.
+In empirical evaluations across 2D and 3D medical segmentation tasks, we demonstrate the effectiveness of this intervention while maintaining high prediction accuracy when used in conjunction with any region-based loss function.

 Primary Subject Area: Segmentation